aleksandr-mikhailov-edhec/Goal-Based-Investing/README.md

 Notebooks that start with 2 are about historical scenarious

 Notebooks that start with 3 are about simulation of the whole retirement system

+**More global view**
+The retirement problem can be solved on 3 levels:
+- individual
+- society
+- inttergenerational

+The most flexible solution is the first one.
+How to use financial instruments and budget planning to help individual save enough money for retirement (and other big purchases).
+This is a problem every single one of us will go through eventually unless government solves that problem for them.
+I would suggest to not hope that government will help and take fate in your own hands.

+Global solution for individual will look like:
+- Step 1.
+Understanding your current wealth, fixed and variable monthly expenses.
+Keep track of them from now on.
+- Step 2.
+Minimising unnesessary spendings.
+Limit your consumption today to save more.
+It is easy to reduce it when you see what you spend your money on.
+- Step 3.
+Save.
+Have a good savings ratio (10%-15%-30% of your income).
+Though savings cannot be done by putting money under pillow.
+Inflation will eat them.
+They have to be invested.
+How to invest - Goal Based Investing is the answer.

+Additional considerations:
+Your basis consumption should cover health: sports, doctors, mental health, good food.
+Also it should cover a place to live in (rent or mortgage).
+Finally, it should give enough space to live a good life: hobbies, restaurants etc. The aim of the project is to make yourself happier, not make yourself just survive.
+Obviously there are levels of income that do not allow to satisfy even basic needs, no room to talk about savings.
+This is out of my current scope, but maybe will be on it when I solve the savings problem.
+Also, another threat to the savings is governmental turmoil.
+For instance, inflation of 2000% will erode any income.
+This should be solved as a part of the problem.
+Also, I cannot sujjest people invest in bonds that are likely to default or invest in stocks of the country that will nationalize stocks.